Courageous

 Living Well Tameside are a creative mental health team when it comes to supporting clients with complex, longstanding, and multi-layered biopsychosocial needs.
 The team helps to support Tameside and Glossop communities, through the Living Well model, helping them to access appropriate support using a strength and asset-based approach.
 The team are transparent, accountable and outcomes focussed – Living Well Tameside are solution focussed and hold each other to account.
 The team are continually changing and adapting to integrate and work alongside the wider system transformation to meet the ever-changing needs of residents.
 The Living Well Team treat people as citizens within communities rather than mental health clients and embrace the whole person.

-Volunteer Celebration Team
+Volunteer Celebration Team, Group Services

 The Volunteer Celebration Team, Charmaine Gregory-Schierenbeck, Gabe Murray and Mark Wheeler, helped to organise the Big Life volunteer celebration in the summer.
 After receiving feedback from previous years that the event could use a revamp, the team set about to make changes to the event allowing more time to focus on the impact the volunteer teams make.
 This included focusing more on videos to outline the work our volunteers do, and how grateful we are for their work.
 It was really clear that the changes came about as a result of great engagement with our volunteers, and the positive feedback we received from them after the event was a clear sign that listening and responding paid dividends!